firefly-iii/docs/docs/docs/firefly-iii/faq/financials.md

 To close an account in Firefly III, do the following.

-1. Make sure the balance is zero by transferring out or withdrawing the final balance.
+1. The balance must be zero by transferring out or withdrawing the final balance.
 2. Edit the account (look for the pencil icon or use the ellipsis-menu) and remove the checkbox next to **Active**.

 You can find the inactive asset account on a special page: `/inactive-accounts/asset`.